taylordotfish/voicebot/README.md

 What's new
 ----------

-Version 0.1.0:
+Version 0.1.1:

-* Initial release.
+* Users are now voiced when joining if they have been active recently.

 Dependencies
 ------------